ianrasmussen05/programming-languages-2021/discussion-topics.md

 # Discussion Topics

-Thanks to everybody who contributed links (Sam Balco, Chris Chang, Matt Raymond, ... ).
+Thanks to everybody who contributed links (Sam Balco, Chris Chang, Pablo Labbate, Matt Raymond, ... ).

 ## New for 2021:

+- [Facebook fights spam with Haskell](https://engineering.fb.com/2015/06/26/security/fighting-spam-with-haskell/).
+"The Haskell-powered Sigma now runs in production, serving more than one million requests per second. [...]
+We haven’t seen any crashes in either the Haskell runtime or the Haskell code itself across our whole fleet."
 - [How to make a bad programming language](https://www.youtube.com/watch?v=2mnYf7L7Amw).
 - Erik Meijer on [The Programming Language World Today](https://www.youtube.com/watch?v=NKeHrApPWlo#t=14m55s), 2017.
 - John Hughes in Computerphile on [Functional Programming & Haskell](https://www.youtube.com/watch?v=LnX3B9oaKzw).